fetzerms/sabcmd/README.md

          - long-status : Print queue status (verbose)
          - add         : Adds a nzb to the queue
          - delete      : Deletes a nzb from the queue
+         - change      : Changes the priority and/or category of a nzb.
          - pause       : Pauses SABnzbd
          - resume      : Resumes a paused SABnzbd
          - restart     : Restarts SABnzbd